jmandel/fhir-bulk-encryption-example/README.md

 **Protocol Version 0.5 – 6 May 2025**

-This document describes how to encrypt FHIR bulk‑export NDJSON files end‑to‑end and securely convey decryption keys in‑band via JWE, using the client’s registered public key.
+This document describes how to encrypt FHIR bulk‑export NDJSON files end‑to‑end and securely convey decryption keys in‑band via JWE, using the client's registered public key.

 ---